jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ### Stacking Data

+A simple way to combine datasets is to stack them vertically or horizontally.
+In this examle, we will first use the slice function to obtain subsets of the mpg dataset.

 Initial ‘mpg’ Dataset:

 | manufacturer | model | displ | year | cyl | trans      | drv | cty | hwy | fl | class   |